 Skip to content

-Property records are essential to the government and local real estate market.
-Many professionals, like title company reps, attorneys, realtors, appraisers, assessors, and others, use property records every day in their jobs.
+Iowa property records are essential to the government and local real estate market.
+Many professionals, like title company reps, attorneys, realtors, appraisers, assessors, and others, use property records daily.
 These records impact owners and their homes.
 They can be a valuable resource in many different situations.

-A property history search can reveal many interesting facts about a property, such as its origins, historical owners, renovations, changes in value over time, and taxes.
+A property history search can reveal many interesting facts about a property, you can find homeowners, renovations, changes in value over time, and taxes.

 Some of the things that a property history search may reveal include: